XinjieShen121/CS5340-HCI-SavorSync/README.md

 2. Integrated **OpenAI’s GPT API** to generate cooking insights.
 3. **Enabled CORS** so the frontend could fetch data from the API.
 4. Deployed the backend on **Render** with this live endpoint: https://cs5340-hci-savorsync.onrender.com/generate

+### How the Frontend and Backend Communicate
+When a user clicks the button for a Cultural Cooking Tip, the frontend sends a request to the backend at /generate.
+The backend then fetches a response from OpenAI’s API, processes the data, and sends it back to the frontend, which displays the AI-generated cooking insight.
+This interaction allows the platform to deliver dynamic, personalized content rather than just static text.

 ### Building the Frontend with React